It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Kingdom Hearts actually zig-zags this trope quite a bit, often starting you at level one with no abilities by putting you in control of a different character, while playing the trope straight and explaining why it's played so.

-- Magus from Chrono Trigger is an infamous case, as he is an incredibly powerful dark wizard who fights your party frequently, but upon joining your party becomes a run-of-the-mill spellcaster who has to learn all of his Dark spells over again.
+- Magus from Chrono Trigger is an infamous case, as he is an incredibly powerful dark wizard with powerful magical barriers when he fights against the party, but upon joining becomes a run-of-the-mill spellcaster who has to learn all of his Dark spells over again.
 This is justified by having the game's Big Bad drain him of most of his power shortly before he joins the heroes, but we all know it's really thanks to Health/Damage Asymmetry.

 - In Neverwinter Nights, the novice players are tasked by Lady Aribeth to defend the city.
 Aribeth is a legendary fighter and defender of the realm.
 In a major plot point she later turns heel and the players must fight her.
 Fortunately, by this time the players have been adventuring for a few months and any one of them could mop the floor with Aribeth without much difficulty.

 - In Neverwinter Nights 2, we have Ammon Jerro, who is stated by several characters to be "a wizard of some power," others to be "a powerful sorcerer," and still others "an extremely powerful Warlock."
 In-game, he only has Warlock levels, and is fairly powerful, but all the descriptions of him suggest that he is, in fact, every single frelling spellcaster class available short of Bard, and should technically have more levels than the game suggests is possible.
 When you actually fight him, his summoned help is ever-so-slightly harder to beat than he is.